Call For Back-Up

 —Ian Schwartz- Lefthand Fire Protection District

-I have had the privilege of working with Jennifer Tracy for almost 8 years when she began presenting for MADD panels.
-This has led her to develop her “Dare To Move Prevention Program” and her Keynote and workshop for First Responders, “Keep Moving and Call for BackUp”.
-Jennifer has presented at several public and private events that I have been at and each time I am blown away by her life story and drive to help others.
+I have had the privilege of working with Jennifer Tracy for almost eight years since she began presenting for MADD panels.
+This has led her to develop her “Dare To Move Prevention Program” and her Keynote and workshop for First Responders, “Keep Moving and Call for Back-Up.”
+Jennifer has presented at several public and private events that I have been at, and each time I am blown away by her life story and drive to help others.
 Her passion and motivation encourage me to continue to work hard to make positive changes.
 I encourage people to have Jennifer present her message as I know it will inspire others as it has me.
-Keep up the great work Jennifer!"
+Keep up the great work, Jennifer!"

 —Shane Hasebroock- Fort Collins Police Officer